ScottMiddleton/SBTechincalTest/README.md

 ## Features
 - The login screen contains an email and password text input field - both fields must not be empty to navigate to the next screen.
-- The photos screen contains a list of photo list within scrollable list.
+- The photos screen contains a scrollable list of photo list items with titles.

 ## Prerequisites
 This repo contains an Android Studio project, which can be imported into Android Studio and then built and run on Android Devices or emulators.